-The Directors identify operating segments based upon the information which is regularly reviewed by the chief operating decision maker.
-The Group considers that the chief operating decision makers are the executive members of the Board of Directors.
-The Group has identified a single reportable segment which is sale of Accoya® Wood.
-The Group generates revenue from one geographical region, ASEAN, based on the location of its customers.
-All of the group's non-current assets are held in the PRC.
+The Directors identify operating segments based upon the information which is regularly reviewed by the chief operating decision makers.
+The Group considers that the chief operating decision makers are the members of the Board of Directors.
+The Group has identified a single reportable segment which is the sale of Accoya® Wood.
+The Group generates revenue from the geographical regions in China and the ASEAN countries, based on the location of its customers.
+All of the group's non-current assets are held in Greater China.